niekveldhuis/compass/5_topic_model/5 Topic Modeling State Archives of Assyria.md

 The process is unsupervised and language agnostic - it is the task of the researcher to make some sense of the results.
 The visualizations (section 5.3) are designed to help with that process.

 The most commonly used topic modeling technique is called LDA, or Latent Dirichlet Allocation.
-LDA takes each document in a corpus as a so-called Bag of Words, that is, it abstracts from word order, and syntax, taking into account only the frequencies of  words in that document.
+LDA takes each document in a corpus as a so-called Bag of Words, that is, it abstracts from word order and syntax, taking into account only the frequencies of  words in that document.
 Usually, LDA is performed on a corpus that is lemmatized or stemmed, so that it also abstracts from morphology.

 Prior to running the LDA process one has to estimate a reasonable number of topics.
 This is a somewhat arbitrary aspect of topic modeling.
 A low number of topics will likely result in strange mixtures of words that may represent multiple topics.
 A high number of topics may result in some very clear topics, with high-ranking words that clearly cohere around a theme, and then a good number of other topics that seem to collect random words.